railslove/epics/README.md

 # Epics

-EPICS is a ruby implementation of the [EBICS](http://www.ebics.org/) (Electronic Banking Internet Communication Standard)
+EPICS is a ruby implementation of the [EBICS](http://www.ebics.org/) (Electronic Banking Internet Communication Standard).

 The client supports the complete initialization process comprising INI, HIA and HPB including the INI letter generation.
-It offers support for the most common download and upload order types (STA HAA HTD HPD PKT HAC HKD C52 C53 CD1 CDD CCT)
+It offers support for the most common download and upload order types (STA HAA HTD HPD PKT HAC HKD C52 C53 CD1 CDD CCT).

 ## Installation